Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Full Experiments

-\para{State and action spaces.} States with $X_i > 1$ are the same.
-To make the problem ``scale-invariant'', we use $\frac{i}{n}$ to represent $i$.
-So the states are $(\frac{i}{n}, x_i = \II[X_i = 1])$.
+\paragraph{State and action spaces.} States with $X_i > 1$ are the same.
+To make the problem ``scale-invariant'', we use $i / n$ to represent $i$.
+So the states are $s = (i / n, x_i = \II[X_i = 1])$.
 There is an additional terminal state $g = (0, 0)$.
 For each state, the agent can either accept or reject.

-\para{Transition and reward.} Any action in $g$ leads back to $g$.
-Once the agent accepts the $i$-th candidate, the state transits into $g$, and reward is $1$ if $i$ is the best in the instance.
-If the agent rejects, then the state goes to $(\frac{i + 1}{n}, x_{i + 1})$ if $i < n$ and $g$ if $i = n$.
+\paragraph{Transition and reward.} Any action in $g$ leads back to $g$.
+Once the agent accepts the $i$-th number, the state transits into $g$, and reward is $1$ if $i$ is the maximum in the instance.
+If the agent rejects, then the state goes to $((i + 1) / n, x_{i + 1})$ if $i < n$ and $g$ if $i = n$.
 For all other cases, rewards are $0$.

-\para{Feature mapping.} Recall that all states are of the form $(f, x)$ where $f \in [0, 1],\ x \in \{0, 1\}$.
+\paragraph{Feature mapping.} Recall that all states are of the form $(f, x)$ where $f \in [0, 1],\ x \in \{0, 1\}$.
 We set a degree $d_0$ and the feature mapping is constructed as the collection of polynomial bases with degree less than $d_0$ ($d = 2 d_0$):